Logo Voyage

 Many of Australia's largest cities, such as Sydney and Brisbane, once had extensive streetcar networks that were on-par with and just as extensive as Melbourne's tram system.
 Following World War II, Australian cities followed in the United States' footsteps and embraced automobiles, trimming down their tram systems in favor of highway expansion into the suburbs.
 Melbourne was the only city to retain its tram system, while the other Australian cities dismantled their tram networks (except for a single line in Adelaide) and replaced them with buses.

-Compared to the United States, Australia's isolating geography with only a few large cities, and very few towns in the vast distances that separate the cities in between, means that most rail systems are limited to the commuter rail networks of the largest cities, and public transit grows more and more scarce or non-existant the further one travels away from the major cities.
-Within its larger cities, bus service often lags signficantly behind commuter rail service, with a huge difference in service levels between the two, compared to public transit systems in Canada.
+Compared to the United States, Australia's isolated geography with only a few large cities, and very few towns in the vast distances that separate the cities in between, means that most rail systems are limited to the commuter rail networks of the largest cities, and public transit grows increasingly scarce the further one travels out of the major cities.
+Within its larger cities, bus service often lags significantly behind commuter rail service, with a huge difference in service levels between the two, compared to public transit systems in Canada.
 This means that the commuter rail systems often form the backbone of the major Australian cities' transit systems.

 For both local and intercity public transport, information is generally readibly available online, whether through the transit agencies or via Google Maps, means that it is reasonably easy to plan trips ahead of time.